AnshanaM/COMP2042_CW_hcyam4/README.md

 ## rough updates
+ball moves from break and will always move upwards, as to be fair to the player compared to when the ball would randomly fall in any direction and in any coordinate this is unfair because if it comes randomly at the bottom of the screen, the player will lose a life unnecessariy
 -----
 Because score needs to be protected from unnecessary changes, I made score a private attribute of the Score class with getter, setter and modifier functions.